-Recently, the IBN (the Institute for Building Biology and Sustainability) built a new building to host themselves.
+Recently, the IBN (the Institute for Biology and Sustainability) built a new building to host themselves.
 There's lots of interesting things on their website, too many to translate and post about.

 I just stumbled across this short but sweet one on acoustic office screens, so decided to pass it on and translate it.